Ad-White/aviation-expert/README.md

 - Include more aircraft of different types. e.g. small private planes, commercial aircraft, vintage aircraft, etc.
 - Perhaps include a series of aircraft silouettes as an alternative.

+**Create A Contact Page**
+- Create a contact page featuring Email.js to handle sending emails.
+I hope this give users the ability to contact me with any game related suggestions/requests.
+Or to able to inform me of any issues they may experience with the game.

+**Future Re-development Considerations**
+- During the development of this application.
+I took consideration to not naming anything "aviation" or "aircraft" in relation to the overall game/game engine related code and variables.
+- I did this so as to only require re-naming, the game title, two messages within the game (the welcome text and game completed text).
+Then to simply replace the images and required answers for them, in order to create an entirely new game subject matter.
+- I have done this as in the future I aim to re-develop this game with cars as a theme.
+As I have now received a few requests from friends to do so.

 ### Accessibility